-As for future research, our aim is to further improve our macroeconomic setting by introducing new markets, for instance a market for investment goods and then a mechanism of technological progress underlying economic growth, heterogeneous rules of consumption and the possibility of consumption credit, more complicated financial behavior based on managing portfolio choices, and so on, in order to develop a useful tool for interpreting the evolution of economic and financial conditions and to analyze policy issues.
+On the other hand, indeed, we want to further extend our macroeconomic setting.
+Then, we will introduce new markets, for instance a market for investment goods, a mechanism of technological progress underlying economic growth, heterogeneous rules of consumption and the possibility of consumer credit, more complicated financial behavior based on managing portfolio choices, a varying number of actors (firms and banks) during the business cycle, different decisional timings (and frequency) in the various markets, and so on, in order to develop a useful tool for interpreting the evolution of economic and financial conditions and to analyze policy issues.
+With a more complete model, it will also be possible to better quantitatively calibrate a number of macroeconomic features.